Changing Your Baby’s Nappy

 - Helps to develop a bond of trust.

-- Massage can improve your baby’s sleep.
+- Massage could improve your baby’s sleep.

 - Improves blood circulation and skin condition.